MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/sharing-app-track-revoke.md

 -   If you want to export to Excel: Click **Open in Excel**, so that you can then modify the data, and create your own views and graphs.

 -   If you want to configure email notifications: Click **Settings** and select how and whether to be emailed when the document is accessed.

+- If you want to track and revoke shared documents for others: Administrators for Azure RMS can track and revoke documents for others by clicking the Admin icon.
+Only administrators see this icon.

 -   If you have questions or want to provide feedback about the document tracking site: Click the Help icon to access the [FAQ for Document Tracking](http://go.microsoft.com/fwlink/?LinkId=523977).